lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Lizards evolving placentas

+{{< figure src="lizard_viviparity.png" title="A [viviparous lizard](https://en.wikipedia.org/wiki/Viviparous_lizard)." >}}

 Reptiles are known for usually giving birth via egg-laying (oviparity), but there is evidence that some snakes and lizards (order *Squamata*) transitioned to giving live birth (viviparity) independently and recently.
 A 'transitional form' between these two modes is 'lecithotrophic viviparity', where the egg and yolk is retained and held wholly within the mother.

 While observing a population of *Zootoca vivipara* in the Alps, reproductive isolation was found between these two subgroups, and attempts at producing hybrids in the lab led to embryonic malformations.
+Sometimes, the viviparous group would even give birth to two live young and one egg within the same litter of three.
 The oviparous group is now confined to the range spanning northern Spain and southern France (the Pyrenees), while the viviparous lizards extend across most of Europe.

 Sources: [here](https://www.researchgate.net/publication/233720256_Squamate_reptiles_as_model_organisms_for_the_evolution_of_viviparity) (paper), [here](https://pmc.ncbi.nlm.nih.gov/articles/PMC4806899/) (paper) and [here](https://www.youtube.com/watch?v=t1xy9XaEaeo) (video).

 ### Fruit flies feeding on apples

+{{< figure src="apple_maggot_fly.png" title="An [apple maggot fly](https://en.wikipedia.org/wiki/Apple_maggot)." >}}

 The apple maggot fly (*Rhagoletis pomonella*) usually feeds on the berries of hawthorn trees, and is named after apples only because eastern American/Canadian apple growers in 1864 found its maggots feeding on their trees.
 Since then, the apple-eating and berry-eating groups have become more distinct.

 This is a case of 'sympatric speciation': the geographic range of the apple group (north-eastern America) is contained within that of the berry group (temperate biomes globally).
 There is a barrier between the groups because 1) the two trees flower at different times of the year (apples in summer, hawthorns in autumn/fall) so flies must reproduce asynchronously, and 2) each group only lays its eggs on their respective fruit.

 Sources: [here](https://caspar.bgsu.edu/~courses/4510/Classes/Entries/2015/4/14_Species_&_Speciation_II_(chp_14)_files/AppleHawthorn.pdf).

 ### The London Underground mosquito

+{{< figure src="london_underground_mosquito.png" title="A [london underground mosquito](https://en.wikipedia.org/wiki/London_Underground_mosquito)." >}}

 They were named due to people being bit by them while hiding in the underground tunnels of London's tube train network during the Blitz of World War 2.
 It's recently been shown that they did *not* first evolve there.
 It turns out that the ancestral species, *Culex pipiens*, lived above ground, while the new species, *C. p. f. molestus*, evolved in the Middle East \~2000 years ago, adapted to warm and dark below-ground city environments, of which the sealed tunnels of the 1860s London Underground was one.

 The new species breeds all-year-round, is cold intolerant and bites rats, mice and humans, while the prior species hibernates in winter.
 This is a case of 'allopatric speciation' (geographic isolation) by 'disruptive selection', a rarer type of natural selection where an intermediate trait is selected against while extreme traits are favoured, leading to rapid separation into a bimodal distribution of the two lifecycles.
 Cross-breeding the two forms in the lab led to infertile eggs, implying reproductive isolation.

 Sources: [here](https://www.researchgate.net/publication/371326691_Rapid_Speciation_of_the_London_Underground_Mosquito_Culex_pipiens_molestus/fulltext/647f5872b3dfd73b776979eb/Rapid-Speciation-of-the-London-Underground-Mosquito-Culex-pipiens-molestus.pdf) and [here](https://www.nature.com/articles/d41586-025-00323-9).

 ### Multicellularity in Green Algae

+{{< figure src="green_algae_multicellular.png" title="Some [green algae](https://en.wikipedia.org/wiki/Green_algae)." >}}

 'Colonialism' (simple clumping/aggregation of single-celled organisms) is well-known, and does not count as multicellularity.
 But if the cells become obligately multicellular (lifecycle uses clonal division by mitosis and remain together, and splitting them apart kills the organism), the groundwork for *de novo* multicellularity is laid.
 This was observed in the lab  by introducing a population of green algae (*Chlamydomonas reinhardtii*, a protist) to cultures of another predatory protist, over a period of 1 year (\~750 generations).
 The strong selective pressure to defend against predation led to obligate multicellularity in the algae.
 This process, featuring increasingly large clusters of cells, is well-reflected in the extant clade *Archaeplastida*, which includes green algae (single cell protist), a variety of other colonial protists and plants (complex multicellular).